-Indirect costs included in the claim are computed by multiplying the costs by the LEA approved unrestricted indirect cost rate.
-These indirect rates are developed by the LEA state cognizant agency, Arizona Department of Education, and are updated annually.
+Indirect costs included in the claim are computed by multiplying the costs by the school districts approved unrestricted indirect cost rate.
+These indirect rates are district specific and developed by the school district's state cognizant agency, Arizona Department of Education, and are updated annually.
 The methodology used by the respective state cognizant agency to develop the indirect rates has been approved by the cognizant federal agency, as required by the CMS guide.
 Indirect costs are included in the claim as reallocated costs.